-Assessment Description Qualification on Training and Learning Results Troubleshooting and / or exercises In the different classes (lectures, seminars) the students will be given handouts with problems and/or exercises that will be used for their evaluation.
+Assessment Description Qualificatio n Training and Learning Results Troubleshooting and / or exercises In the different classes (lectures, seminars) the students will be given handouts with problems and/or exercises that will be used for their evaluation.
 Learning outcomes: (1).
 Describe the fundamental concepts of the methods for structural determination.
 (2).
 Analyse the information that, on the molecular structure, provide the different methods and understand their main limitations.
 (3).
 Predict the basic features of a particular spectrum for a given compound.
 (4).
 Describe the information supplied by the different methods of X-ray diffraction.
-(5).
-Observe at the microscopic level the presence of defects and disorder in the surface of solids.
-A1 C4 D7 A2 C8 D8 A3 C12 D13 C19 D15 C20 C24 There will be two short tests of about 1 hour duration in which the students /will be asked to obtain structural information from experimental data (spectra and other physical data).
-The first tests covers chapters 1-3, and the second chapters 4-6.
+A1 C4 D7 A2 C8 D8 A3 C12 D13 C19 D15 C20 C24 Practical tests, real task execution and , or simulated.
+There will be two short tests of about 2 hour duration in which the students will be asked to obtain structural information from experimental data (spectra and other physical data).
+The first tests covers chapters 1-3 (10% of qualification), and the second chapter 4 (20% of qualification).
 Learning outcomes: (1).
 Analyse the information that, on the molecular structure, provide the different methods and understand their main limitations.
 (2).
 Predict the basic features of a particular spectrum for a given compound.
 (3) Design the basic process to obtain a particular structural information of a compound.
 (4).
-Describe the information supplied by the different methods of X-ray diffraction.
-(5).
 Solve the molecular structure of a simple compound from its spectra (UV, IR, MS, NMR, X-Ray, etc).
-45 A1 C8 D3 A2 C12 D7 A3 C19 A4 C20 C24 Jobs and projects The students will carry out a small project proposed by the professors of multidisciplinary spectroscopic nature.
-The results will be presented as a written report following the format of a scientific article.
-In addition, they might be asked to present the results orally.
+Further, there will be a final test that covers all chapters (30% of qualification) A1 C8 D3 A2 C12 D7 A3 C19 A4 C20 C24 Jobs and projects The students will carry out a small project proposed by the professors of multidisciplinary spectroscopic nature.
+The results will be presented as a written report.
 Learning outcomes:(1).
 Solve the molecular structure of a simple compound from its spectra (UV, IR, MS, NMR, X-Ray, etc).
-35 A1 C4 D1 A2 C8 D4 A3 C12 D5 A4 C19 D9 C20 D12 C24 D14 D16
+20 A1 C4 D1 A2 C8 D4 A3 C12 D5 A4 C19 D9 C20 D12 C24 D14 D16